Dedzed101/web102_prework/README.md

 ## Notes

 For the most part the explanations were helpful.
-I had to google some extra examples of how to use the various functions, like filter ance reduce, and therre were some syntactical things I needed to investigate when playing around with flexbox but for the most part the prework was doable and fun.
+I had to google some extra examples of how to use the various functions, like filter and reduce, and there were some syntactical things I needed to investigate when playing around with flexbox but for the most part the prework was doable and fun.

 ## License